 Article 69 Responsibilities of Member States

-1. Member States shall have management and control systems for their programmes in accordance with this Title and ensure their functioning in accordance with sound financial management and the key requirements listed in Annex XI.
+1. Member States shall have management and control systems for their programmes in accordance with this Title and ensure their functioning in accordance with the principle of sound financial management and the key requirements listed in Annex XI.

 2. Member States shall ensure the legality and regularity of expenditure included in the accounts submitted to the Commission and shall take all required actions to prevent, detect and correct and report on irregularities including fraud.
-These actions comprise the collection of information on the beneficial owners of the recipients of funding in accordance with Annex XXVI.
+Those actions comprise the collection of information on the beneficial owners of the recipients of Union funding in accordance with Annex XVII.
 The rules related to the collection and processing of such data shall comply with applicable data protection rules.
-The Commission, the European Anti-Fraud Office and the European Court of Auditors shall have the necessary access to this information.
+The Commission, the European Anti-Fraud Office and the Court of Auditors shall have the necessary access to that information.

+For programmes supported by the AMIF, the ISF and the BMVI, the obligations concerning the collection of information on the beneficial owners of the recipients of Union funding in accordance with Annex XVII as set out in the first subparagraph shall apply as from 1 January 2023.

 3. Member States shall, upon request of the Commission, take the actions necessary to ensure the effective functioning of their management and control systems and the legality and regularity of expenditure submitted to the Commission.
 Where that action is an audit, the Commission officials or their authorised representatives may take part.